 Signed tile at the Lowell and Agnes Walter House in Quasqueton, Iowa

-The Heartland can proudly lay claim to Louis Sullivan of Chicago, whose stylized buildings still stand proudly in the Windy City and elsewhere in middle America.
-Sullivan, coincidentally, employed a young Wright as an apprentice for six years, leaving a lasting design impression that even Wright didn’t deny.
-There are tomes upon tomes written about Wright’s legacy if you’re inclined but this CNN article provides a nice introduction if you need a refresher.
+Sullivan actually employed Wright as an apprentice for six years, leaving a lasting design impression despite their ultimately contempuous relationship.
+There are tomes written about Wright’s legacy if you’re inclined, but this CNN article provides a nice introduction if you need a starting point.

 My first exposure to Wright was as a child.
-My mother shares the same hometown as Wright – Richland Center, WI.
-I traveled there many times and the route to my grandparents took us directly past the A.D.
+One of my parents shares the same hometown – Richland Center, WI.
+On our many visits to family, the route took us directly past the A.D.
 German Warehouse.
 This unusual commercial property was in a sad state of neglect in those times, but I could still discern the marvelous cast concrete ornamentation along the roofline.
-As an adult, I showed the building to my spouse and we both lamented its overlooked potential.
-I am so pleased to learn that this site has been rescued and is now open for tours that will lead to its eventual restoration.
+I was so pleased to learn that this site has been rescued and is now open for tours that will support its full restoration.

 Warehouse